 Proton beam therapy (PBT) is an advanced form of radiotherapy, with radiation treatment delivered by accelerated proton beams rather than X-rays.
 A proton beam delivers some radiation to healthy tissue in reaching the tumour but very little radiation beyond the edge of the tumour being treated.
 This means PBT is able to treat cancers just as effectively but delivers less radiation to other healthy parts of the body which surround the tumour.

 PBT is being used increasingly to treat children with cancer.
 The chance of curing the cancer is no higher than with conventional radiotherapy but is likely to reduce the severity of the long-term side-effects, although it will not eliminate them altogether.

 Proton beam therapy is rarely used on its own.
-The majority of patients will have had some surgery and/or chemotherapy in conjuction with the radiotherapy.
+The majority of patients will have had some surgery and/or chemotherapy in conjunction with the radiotherapy.

 PBT is delivered by very large, complex machines which are very expensive to build.
 Until recently, UK patients undergoing PBT would have to travel abroad to centres in the USA, Japan and some European countries for treatment.
 But with two new PBT centres - one at The Christie Hospital, Manchester which opened at the end of 2018 and another at University College Hospital, London, due to open in summer 2020 - means PBT patients can avoid major disruption to families’ lives.

-Having centres in the UK mean new uses of PBT can be explored and developed through national and international clincal trials.
+Having centres in the UK means new uses of PBT can be explored and developed through national and international clinical trials.
 Close monitoring of outcomes and side effects is producing a significant evidence base for future analysis of the benefits of PBT.